darrenmothersele/ytproxy/README.md

 Browse to a URL, with the YouTube ID at the end.
 If the ID is found then a Redirect response is returned with the URL to play the file.
+Eg `http://localhost:8080/RiLe43yIONI`.